jhahspu/cpj/readme.md

 ### Batch
 - This will read the parameters after the command we'll create for PowerShell
-- So create this basic file, and we'll update it afterwards
+- So create this basic batch file, and we'll update it afterwards
+- Named it __createProject.bat__ & saved it in my Projects folder
 ```powershell
 @ECHO OFF
 CD /d %~dp0